 What Is A Septic Tank Treatment?

-Also known as a septic tank additive, these treatments are products designed to assist the functionality of your septic system.
+Also known as septic tank additives, these treatments are designed to assist the functionality of your septic system.
 As advertised, their goal is to:

 - Break down the scum in your septic tank